School Games Mark

 - In 2018-19, participation in the 'Girls Active Sports Leadership' programme with Sport England.
 This is a programme designed to engage girls in PE & school sport, and sustain this as they transition from primary into secondary education

-- Since the introduction of the PE and Sport Premium funding we have had 100% participation in our PE activities, including all children being able to swim at least 25 metres by the end of KS2.
+- Since the introduction of the PE and Sport Premium funding we have had 100% participation in our PE activities

 - We have also had successful individual performances, with children reaching finals in cross country and tag rugby.